davidgsd/AllScan/README.md

 See [screenshot.png](https://github.com/davidgsd/AllScan/blob/main/screenshot.png) for an example of the AllScan GUI.
 AllScan supports the following features:

+1. Provides the same Connection Status monitoring features and connect/diconnect functions as Supermon & Allmon

-1. Allow Favorites to be added/deleted simply by entering the node# and clicking an 'Add Favorite' button.
-The favorites.ini file is then updated with the node# and name, description and location data from the ASL DB.
+2. Allows Favorites to be added/deleted simply by entering the node# and clicking a button.
+The favorites.ini file is then updated with the Node#, Name, Description and Location data from the ASL DB.

-2. Show all Favorites in a table on the main page, allow the connected node to be changed to a new favorite (automatically disconnecting any currently connected node) with a single click on the GUI.
+3. Shows all Favorites in a table and allows favorites to be connected with a single click (optionally automatically disconnecting any currently connected nodes first).

-3. Allow favorites to be sorted by node#, name, description, location, etc.
+4. Allows Favorites to be sorted by Node#, Name, Description, Location, etc.

-4. Allow favorites to be easily edited, deleted, and copied/pasted.

-5. Allow 'Scanning' of Favorites and other nodes using ASL stats info such as Keyed status and Connected Nodes data.
-AllScan shows what favorites are active and have recently been active, and in a future release will allow connecting to favorites one at a time sequentially and if no activity after a configurable time then disconnecting and moving to the next.
+5. Scanning Favorites status using ASL stats info including Keyed status, Connected Node count, TxKeyed time, UpTime, and derived metrics.
+AllScan shows what favorites are active and have recently been active and updates this up to 30 times per minute.

-This essentially gives ASL the same memory management and scan capabilities that analog radios have had for decades.
+The above give ASL nodes similar memory management and scan capabilities that analog radios have had for decades.
 AllScan follows the latest web development standards and best-practices, with PHP, JavaScript, HTML, and CSS cleanly partitioned.
 No 3rd party frameworks or libraries are used.
 AllScan is mobile-friendly and optimized for ease of use on both small and large screens.
 AllScan works well in both PC browsers and mobile browsers, using the same UI for both.

-AllScan is currently Beta software.
-It supports showing detailed node status, supporting connect, disconnect and other common commands, supporting one-click add/delete of favorites to favorites.ini, showing the Favorites list and color-coded ASL stats, and allowing the Favorties Table to be sorted by any column.

 AllScan supports multiple locations of the favorites.ini file, giving priority to the allscan folder, or secondarily using the ../supermon folder.
-Multiple sets of favorites can be used and easily switched between.
+Multiple favorites files can be used and easily switched between.
 If no favorites.ini file is found AllScan will ask if you'd like to create the file, and if so will copy docs/favorites.ini.sample file to ./favorites.ini, which has a small list of nodes to get you started.
 (AllMon's controlpanel.ini file may also be supported at some point.)

 Prior to installing AllScan it is recommended that you have a working install of SuperMon or AllMon2.
 AllScan can automatically read their config files and thereby need no additional configuration.
 AllScan is very easy-to-use and can be downloaded and installed in minutes.
-Currently AllScan supports favorites.ini entries that refer to connecting nodes eg. 'cmd[] = "rpt cmd %node% ilink 3 [node#]"' but will also support other types of commands at some point.
-The code also saves a backup copy to favorites.ini.bak in case of any issue.
+Currently AllScan supports favorites.ini entries that refer to connecting to nodes eg. 'cmd[] = "rpt cmd %node% ilink 3 [node#]"' but may also support other types of commands at some point.
+AllScan also saves a backup copy to favorites.ini.bak in case of any issue.

 As AllScan receives stats data from the ASL stats server it updates the Favorites Table rows with color coded details showing the following:

 Color codes for '#' column:
 * Dark Green: Node Active (registered and reporting to AllStarLink Network)
-* Medium Green: Node Active, Web-Transceiver enabled (node may be more likely to accept connections)
+* Medium Green: Node Active, Web-Transceiver enabled (may be more likely to accept connections)
 * Red: Node is Keyed (transmitting audio to the AllStarLink Network)

 (Note: The ASL stats data is not always accurate.
 Some active keyed nodes may not show as Keyed.
 This is not an issue in AllScan.
 The remote node may not be reporting that information or may only report it at certain intervals.
 It may be possible in a future release to get the keyed status more reliably from another ASL stats API/page, or to connect to nodes in Local Monitor mode.)